eellak/mediawiki-wordpress-sso-extension/README.md

 ## TODO

+* A centralized installer, from inside WordPress.
-* Automatically check that the .htaccess file of the master Wordpress installation does not interfere, automatically rewrite if necessary.
+* Automatically check that the .htaccess file of the master WordPress installation does not interfere.
+* Automatically rewrite the .htaccess if necessary.
-* Include instead of proxy (see Wikiful).
+* Include wiki base instead of proxy (see Wikiful Plugin).
 * Review additional plugins which could help with the implementation, notably:
-    * A way to have discussion pages held in Wordpress.
+    * A way to have discussion pages held in WordPress.
-    * A way to integrate the Mediawiki search, existing search plugins.
+    * A way to integrate the Mediawiki search.
     * Random pages.
     * etc.